 5. Ash Blonde

-Asians, as well as those with naturally dark hair, have to go in for several rounds of bleach to achieve a blonde hair color.
+Asians, as well as other ethnicities with naturally dark hair, have to go in for several rounds of bleach to achieve a blonde hair color.
 This is precisely why we think this high-maintenance look is super coveted: It entails a bit more work, money and upkeep (lots of deep conditioning treatments!) to maintain that perfectly ashy, non-brassy tone, not to mention keep split ends and damage to a minimum.
-The results are stunning however, and this head-turning shade has made it go-to look in recent years.
+The results are stunning, however, and this head-turning shade has made it go-to look in recent years.

 6. Jet Black